MethodicalAcceleratorDesign/MAD-NG/docs/source/linalg.rst

    Equivalent to :expr:`mat:map(unm,r_)`, where :func:`unm()` is from module :mod:`gmath`.

-.. function:: mat:eq (a, tol_)

-   Return :const:`false` if :var:`a` is any matrix with incompatible sizes or if any element differ in a one-to-one comparison by more than :var:`tol`, :const:`true` otherwise.
-If one of the operand is a scalar, the operator will be applied individually to all elements of the matrix.
-Default: :expr:`tol_ = 0`.

 .. function:: mat:add (a, r_)

    Equivalent to :expr:`mat + a` with the possibility to place the result in :var:`r`.